whoisltd/mtcnn-tfjs/README.md

 Give me a star, if you like it <3

-(Currently, the model is only accepted to detect one face, i'll update soon)
+(Currently, framework is only accepted to detect one face, i'll update soon)

 ## Installation